PennLINC/AI2D/docs/imaging/_posts/2020-01-01-image_qsirecon.md

 <br>
 Preprocessed diffusion data (QSIPrep outputs) were further analyzed using **[QSIRecon](https://qsirecon.readthedocs.io/en/latest/)**, which executes reconstruction workflows defined in a `recon-spec` YAML file.
 This file specifies reconstruction steps, parameter settings, post-processing tools, and software dependencies.
-We used two `recon-spec` files: one for AutoTrack bundle reconstruction and bundle-wise statistics ([Bundle Stats](#bundle-stats)), and another for whole-brain connectivity matrices ([Inter-regional tractography](#inter-regional-tractography)).
+We used a `recon-spec` file for AutoTrack bundle reconstruction and bundle-wise statistics ([Bundle Stats](#bundle-stats)).

 ## Bundle Stats